All Episodes

 Bomb New York City police headquarters, the Capitol, other places.

-And then, of course, we got not until he left office, the picture of him with Lewis Farrakhan.
+And then, of course, we got, not until he left office, the picture of him with Louis Furrakhan.

-And just a quick memory, let's go down memory lane on Obama.
+And just to have quick memory, let's go down memory lane on Obama.

 It is this world, a world where cruise ships throw away more food in a day than most residents of Port-au-Prince see in a year, where white folks' greed runs a world in need, apartheid in one hemisphere, apathy in another hemisphere.